Facial coverings are required throughout Ohio. Please check with establishments for hours or more information. Travel advisory in effect. Learn More

 From Playhouse Square to the Warehouse District, Downtown is home to a stunning array of historic buildings with gorgeous details and captivating designs.
-Throw on a hat and some gloves, get your camera ready, and don’t miss out on leading your own self-guided walking tour of downtown’s most beautiful buildings.
+Get your camera ready and don’t miss out on leading your own self-guided walking tour of downtown’s most beautiful buildings.
 Along the way, be sure to grab a drink, meal or local gift from one of Downtown’s many Clean Committed businesses and restaurants

 Image © Ian Meadows